ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader MUST ignore any report pertaining to a batch that has already been collected.
 (See {{input-share-batch-validation}} for details.)
 Otherwise, comparing the aggregate result to the previous aggregate result may result in a privacy violation.
 (Note that the Helpers enforce this as well.)
-In addition, the leader SHOULD abort the upload protocol and alert the client with error "reportTooLate".
+The Leader MAY ignore any reports whose timestamp is past the task's `task_expiration`.
+When it does so, the leader SHOULD abort the upload protocol and alert the client with error "reportTooLate".
+Client MAY choose to opt out of the task if its own clock has passed `task_expiration`.

 Leaders can buffer reports while waiting to aggregate them.
 The leader SHOULD NOT accept reports whose timestamps are too far in the future.
 Implementors MAY